Note

 For more information about SCUs, see:

-Copilot configuration: Before you can use the Copilot features in Intune, Microsoft Security Copilot must be configured, and you must complete the first run tour in the Microsoft Security Copilot portal.
-For the setup tasks, see Get started with Microsoft Copilot.
+Copilot configuration: Before you can use the Copilot features in Intune, Security Copilot must be configured, and you must complete the first run tour in the Microsoft Security Copilot portal.
+For the setup tasks, see Get started with Microsoft Security Copilot.

 You can check the status in the Intune admin center > Tenant administration > Copilot.